OTI Festival 1992

 The OTI Festival 1992 (Vigésimo Primer Gran Premio de la Canción Iberoamericana, Vigésimo Primeiro Grande Prêmio da Canção Ibero-Americana) was the 21st edition of the OTI Festival, held on 5 December 1992 at Teatro Principal in Valencia, Spain, and presented by Paloma San Basilio and Joaquín Prat.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Televisión Española (TVE).

 Broadcasters from twenty-five countries participated in the festival.
-The winner was the song "A dónde voy sin ti" performed by Francisco representing Spain; with "No te mueras, América" by Carlo de la Cima representing the United States placing second; and "Te prometo" by Pablo Herrera representing Chile placing third.
+The winner was the song "A dónde voy sin ti", written by Chema Purón, and performed by Francisco representing Spain; with "No te mueras, América", written by Carlo de la Cima and José Luis Mota, and performed by de la Cima himself representing the United States, placing second; and "Te prometo", written by Pablo Herrera and Alejandra Silva, and performed by Herrera himself representing Chile, placing third.
 Francisco became the only performer to have won the competition twice.

 Location

 Teatro Principal, Valencia – host venue of the OTI Festival 1992.

 The Organización de Televisión Iberoamericana (OTI) designated Televisión Española (TVE) as the host broadcaster for the 21st edition of the OTI Festival, to join the events and commemorations that would take place in 1992 in Spain coinciding with the Columbus Quincentenary.
 TVE staged the event in Valencia.
 The venue selected was the Teatro Principal, a theatre opened in 1832 that was designed by Filippo da Pistoia.